 Michael joined Watsi on April 18th, 2013.
-Four years ago, Michael became the 1512th member to automatically support a new Watsi patient every month.
-Since then, 4,280 more people have become monthly donors!
-Michael's most recent donation traveled 8,700 miles to support Ivan, a 5-month-old from Tanzania, to fund clubfoot repair.
+Five years ago, Michael became the 1512th member to automatically support a new Watsi patient every month.
+Since then, 4,453 more people have become monthly donors!
+Michael's most recent donation traveled 8,500 miles to support Michael, a four-year-old from Kenya, to fund hypospadias treatment.

 Ivan is a baby boy from Tanzania.
 He is a healthy and jovial little baby, the only child to his parents.
 His father denied Ivan's pregnancy when his mother informed him and since then, offers no support to Ivan's mom.
 Upon delivery, Ivan's mother was informed of a congenital condition of her son.
 Through a Facebook post of Plaster House, his mother decided to bring him for review and Ivan was diagnosed with bilateral clubfoot.
 Doctors recommend a treatment plan of clubfoot manipulation and casting.
 Ivan's mother is a small business operator selling bananas near her village to make a living.
 Without financial assistance, Ivan's mother will not be able to pay for her son's surgery.
 She appeals for financial support.
 Ivan has clubfoot of both feet.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
 Fortunately, Ivan traveled to visit our medical partner's care center, Arusha Lutheran Medical Centre.
 There, surgeons will perform clubfoot repair surgery on March 13th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $890 to fund Ivan's clubfoot repair.
 After treatment, Ivan will be able to walk easily.
 Ivan’s mother says, “I would love to see my son walk like other normal children and not have to go through difficulty in walking or discriminated due to disability.
 Please help treat my him since the cost is too high for me to afford."